guitarvydas/programmingsimplicity-observations-sampler/manuscript/fdd.md

 Appendix - Incremental Learning
 -   A debugger can be used to observe the operation of someone else's code (or your own code).
 	-   Stepping through code and interactively examining data structures is one way to understand the intended architecture.
-	-   Fixing other peoples’ mistakes can force you to think deeply about the code and data structure details.
+	-   Fixing other peoples' mistakes can force you to think deeply about the code and data structure details.
 Incrementally, not in one big gulp.
 ---
 Appendix - Details Kill
 -   [https://guitarvydas.github.io/2021/03/17/Details-Kill.html](https://guitarvydas.github.io/2021/03/17/Details-Kill.html)
 -   elide details
-	-   don’t delete details, suppress them
+	-   don't delete details, suppress them
 	-   KISS
-		-   simplicity is the “lack of nuance”
+		-   simplicity is the "lack of nuance"
 		-   complexity is the inclusion of too many details (in any one layer)